willmendesneto/willmendesneto.github.io/content/posts/checking-your-build-in-snap-ci-via-nodebots-using-nodejs-and-arduino/index.md

 After write this post and share in the social networks, I receive some good feedback and [Rick Waldron](https://twitter.com/rwaldron), creator of [johnny-five](https://johnny-five.io/) package, send this message to me.

 ![](https://cdn-images-1.medium.com/max/800/0*OEaFMWiyLFrfkZRE.jpeg)
-undefined

-Was really amazing!
+That was really amazing!
 Thanks [Rick Waldron](https://twitter.com/rwaldron)!

 Links: